ashdavies/talks/2019-08-26-implementing-the-paging-library/implementing-the-paging-library.md

 # ListAdapter
 ## `submitList(...)`

-^ Achieves immutability this by taking control of the list
+^ Achieves immutability by taking control of the list

 ^ Where previously an adapter would manage the list of items

-^ Allowing you to focus on binding the `ViewHolder`
+^ Allowing you to focus on view creation and binding behaviour

 ---

 # Migration
 ## `ListAdapter<T>`

-^ Since the `ListAdapter` plays such an important role as a precursor to the paging library
+^ Since the `ListAdapter` plays such an important role as a precursor (or post-cursor) to the paging library

 ^ It's generally good idea to use it wherever possible if you're not already doing so